 - All documents are stored in your account for future access

 Anyone at Mass General Brigham can purchase this software for their business related processes.

 Researchers interested in using Adobe eSig Services to electronically consent participants must receive IRB approval to use the technology.
 Research protocols, new and ongoing (via amendment submission), will need to outline the use of Adobe eSig Services and the consent process.

 Replacing the paper version with the eSig version and continuing in-person consent process or the protocol’s established consent process, is a good use case for eSignatures.
 There may be certain use cases that the IRB does not approve – for example, consenting someone by emailing consent forms instead of engaging the participant in person.
-Once the application is actively in use at Partners, we will provide additional use cases.
+Once the application is actively in use at Mass General Brigham, we will provide additional use cases.